Logistics

 Morning Gear Check on Day Course Begins

-Meet in Ashford, Washington at 7:00 am or 8:00 am for a quick gear check, introductions, and an overview of the day.
+Meet in Ashford, Washington at 7:00 am for a quick gear check, introductions, and an overview of the day.
 This meeting will take place at the Whittaker’s Bunkhouse Cafe, where you can grab a quick coffee before we begin.
 Please refer to your guide introduction email for the finalized meeting time.

 After our brief orientation in Ashford, we will drive from Ashford to Paradise in an Alpine Ascents shuttle.